metabrainz/bookbrainz-site/NODEJS_SETUP.md

 ## Configuration

 Our `config.example.json` is set up to work out of the box running everything in Docker.
-Adresses for the dependencies refer to docker container names, so that containers can communicate with each other.
+Addresses for the dependencies refer to docker container names, so that containers can communicate with each other.
-You will need to modify the `config/config.json` file* to point to the dependencies from outside the Docker network.
-For example, set `session.redis.host`, `database.connection.host` and `search.search` to point to `localhost` (or wherever your dependencies are running) and adjust the ports accordingly.

-*If it doesn't exist, make a copy of `config.example.json` and rename it)
+For local development (run outside of Docker), make a copy of `config/config.local.json.example` and [fill up the musicbrainz tokens](README.md#configuration).
+You can then pass this configuration file when running the server locally using `--config` flag.
+For example, `npm start -- --config ./config/config.local.json` will use `./config/config.local.json` config instead of the Default config (`config.json` for Docker).

 ## Building and running
 A number of subcommands exist to manage the installation and run the server.